xrgtn/recode-vid/README.md

 The script is most useful for recoding anime tv series, when each video file has several audio tracks and external fansubs in various languages ("jpn", "rus", "eng" etc).

+Its most useful feature is ability to search for external audio and subtitle files in subdirectories near main video files.
+For example, if main video file is called
+"[Yousei-raws] Kuuchuu Buranko 07 [BDrip 1920x1080 x264 FLAC].mkv",
+the script is able to find matching fandub file:
+* "RUS Sound [Vulpes Vulpes]/[Yousei-raws] Kuuchuu Buranko 07 [BDrip 1920x1080 x264 FLAC].mka"
+and matching fansubs:
+* "RUS Subs [NWP]/[Yousei-raws] Kuuchuu Buranko 07 [BDrip 1920x1080 x264 FLAC].ass"
+* "RUS Subs [NWP]/[Yousei-raws] Kuuchuu Buranko 07 [BDrip 1920x1080 x264 FLAC].censored version.ass"

+If neither -aid nor -alang option is specified the script picks up the default audio stream.
+If no default stream is found, it picks the 1st stream (internal streams are considered first, external streams next).
+If -alang is specified while -aid is not, its value is used as audio stream "selector".
+If -aid option is specified, its value overrides -alang's one and is used as a "selector" instead.

+Fansubs are processed in a similar way except there's no -slang option, only -sid one.

+Audio and subtitles "selectors" may be composed of several positive and/or negative case-sensitive patterns, separated/prefixed by ':' and '!', and for a selector to match a stream, all of its patterns must match the stream's description.
+Negative patterns start with '!', positive start with ':'.
+If first pattern in selector isn't prefixed, it's assumed to be positive.
+For example, -sid 'rus!default:srt' is split into 3 patterns - ':rus', '!default' and ':srt' and it matches non-default russian srt subtitle streams.
+If there's more than one matching stream, 1st one is selected unless selector contains a number.
+For example, 'rus:0' matches 1st russian stream, '1' matches 2nd
+stream, '-1:eng' matches last english stream and 'jap:-2' matches last but one japanese.